 Visit this site to read about a woman that notices that her daughter is having trouble walking up the stairs.
 This leads to the discovery of a hereditary condition that affects the brain and spinal cord.
 The electromyography and MRI tests indicated deficiencies in the spinal cord and cerebellum, both of which are responsible for controlling coordinated movements.
 To what functional division of the nervous system would these structures belong?

-Visit this site to learn about how nervous tissue is composed of neurons and glial cells.
 The neurons are dynamic cells with the ability to make a vast number of connections and to respond incredibly quickly to stimuli and to initiate movements based on those stimuli.
 They are the focus of intense research as failures in physiology can lead to devastating illnesses.
 Why are neurons only found in animals?
-Based on what this article says about neuron function, why wouldn’t they be helpful for plants or microorganisms?
+Why wouldn’t they be helpful for plants or microorganisms?

 View the University of Michigan Webscope to see an electron micrograph of a cross-section of a myelinated nerve fiber.
 The axon contains microtubules and neurofilaments, bounded by a plasma membrane known as the axolemma.
 Outside the plasma membrane of the axon is the myelin sheath, which is composed of the tightly wrapped plasma membrane of a Schwann cell.
 What aspects of the cells in this image react with the stain that makes them the deep, dark, black color, such as the multiple layers that are the myelin sheath?